SeifBenayed/Stella/Readme.md

-# Stella - AI-agent for beta tester
+# Stella - AI-agent for testing

 **Description:**
 Stella is an open-source platform that provides AI-agents with distinct personalities to test and review your app .
 These virtual testers deliver instant, unbiased feedback on your digital products, making beta testing accessible, efficient, and scalable.